-This is the README file for ppp-2.4, a package which implements the

 - are new options `remotenumber' and `allow-number'.

-+What's new in ppp-2.5.1
++What was new in ppp-2.5.1

 +*************************